USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch08_input_files.md

 <a id=media></a>
 ### MEDIA_CONC: Bidirectional soil NH4+ restart file

-This 2-D CCTM file contains the the soil NH<sub>4</sub> and pH concentrations if using the bidirectional NH<sub>3</sub> option and/or the soil, vegetation and water Hg concentrations.
+This 2-D CCTM file contains the soil NH<sub>4</sub> and pH concentrations if using the bidirectional NH<sub>3</sub> option and/or the soil, vegetation and water Hg concentrations.
 This file is used to initialize the next day of the model simulation.

 <a id=depv_mos></a>
 ### CTM_DEPV_MOS